 While this is wonderful in my case, I reiterated that I was not alone and others were being charged for these things without ever receiving the ‘Special Issue’ emails to opt out (I haven’t received three of them now).
 Thankfully, she has opened a ticket with the Eaglemoss IT department to investigate.
 Hopefully this will solve the problem for everyone!

 Once again, I have not received any issues in more than a month (since mid-July).
 I spoke to Eaglemoss and they said that Phase 52 is currently out of stock and will not be available until at least October 13.
 At minimum, we have another 3 month delay with this build.

 Unfortunately, this continues to be a troubling trend for all of my part work builds.
 Delays from lack of availability is very common and not just with Eaglemoss.
 My DeAgostini and Hachette builds suffer from the same problem.
 Anyway, the build is on hold for now…

-By recently completing Phase 50 of the Eaglemoss Mercedes-Benz 300 SL model, we are now exactly halfway through the build!
+By recently completing Phase 50 of this Eaglemoss 1:8 scale Mercedes-Benz 300 SL Gullwing partwork model, we are now exactly halfway through the build!
 Therefore, I figured I would take a moment to share my thoughts so far.
 Please note that while the header image above depicts our progress up to this point, it does not include the Hood, Grille, and Front Bumper which have yet to be installed.